 The main aim of the project was to apply modern scientific dating techniques to establish the date of the earthworks, but also to understand the construction of the earthwork.
 Experience of excavating earthworks is that they rarely provide artefactual or even charcoal suitable for c14 dating.
 Recent excavations of park pales that are generically similar to assart dykes, except that the ditch is on the inside, have produced no artefacts or charcoal that date the earthwork (Hall and Malloy 2016, 25-34).
 However, another technique is available that has been used in Northumberland on the Wallington estate to date earthworks (Kinnaird, Turner et al. 2020).
-This is Optically Stimulated Luminescence (OSL) which makes use of the susceptibility of quartz and feldspar to absorb light radiation on exposure to the sun.
-This provides a signature that can be dated when soil with these minerals has been exposed to the sun during the construction of an earthwork, for example.
+Optically Stimulated Luminescence (OSL) can be used to determine when sediment was last exposed to daylight.
+Exposure to light can zero the luminescence signals that accumulate in certain minerals, quartz and feldspar, as a response to naturally occurring radiation in the sediment and surrounding environment.

-&lt;sup>1 The earthwork on the north side of Bowden Moor can probably be associated with the boundary described in Latin as 'per nemus quod scissum fuit inter domos illos per regem David', and in English, 'by the woodland which was divided between those abbeys by king David', in William I's confirmation of David I's boundary (Gilbert 2012, 93).
+1 The earthwork on the north side of Bowden Moor can probably be associated with the boundary described in Latin as 'per nemus quod scissum fuit inter domos illos per regem David', and in English, 'by the woodland which was divided between those abbeys by king David', in William I's confirmation of David I's boundary (Gilbert 2012, 93).